AzisabaNetwork/SimpleProxy/README.md

 # - allow ::1
 # Example of unacceptable (invalid) syntax:
 # - drop from 1.1.1.1 (rule type of "drop" isn't supported)
-# - accept from 1.1.1.1 (rule type of "accept" does not exist)
+# - accept from 1.1.1.1 (rule type of "accept" isn't supported)
 # - pls accept from all (first token must be rule type)
 # - deny from all (please specify 0.0.0.0/0 (v4) and/or ::/0 (v6) manually)
 # Defaults to ALLOW if ip address is not in any of defined rules